cbassis/MotherDaughter_Vaginal_Microbiota.study/README.md

 This repository includes:

- - the mothur batch file used to process 16S rRNA gene
+ - the mothur batch file used to process 16S rRNA gene sequences

- - mothur output files used in final analysis and figures
+ - mothur output files used in final bacterial community analysis and figures

  - R code for manuscript figures, statistics and genomic analysis